The Boy in the Iron Box: Production

-In September 2025, David Prior was hired to write and direct the Netflix film The Boy in the Iron Box, based on the short story of the same name by Guillermo del Toro, who also produces the film, via Necropia Entertainment.
-Later that same month, Rupert Friend, Kevin Durand, and Jaeden Martell were cast in undisclosed roles.
-In October, Chris Petrovski, Aksel Hennie, Arnas Fedaravicius, Eugene Prokofiev, Jóhannes Haukur Jóhannesson, and Julian Kostov rounded out the cast.
-Principal photography began on October 20, 2025 in Toronto, and it is expected to wrap on January 13, 2026.
+In May 2025, an adaptation of Guillermo del Toro and Chuck Hogan's novella The Boy in the Iron Box was optioned for Netflix, to be produced by del Toro's Necropia Entertainment.
+In September, David Prior was hired to write and direct the film The Boy in the Iron Box, while Rupert Friend, Kevin Durand, and Jaeden Martell were cast in undisclosed roles.
+The following month, Chris Petrovski, Aksel Hennie, Arnas Fedaravicius, Eugene Prokofiev, Jóhannes Haukur Jóhannesson, and Julian Kostov rounded out the cast.
+Principal photography began in Toronto on October 20, 2025, and wrapped on January 13, 2026.